splunk/public-o11y-docs/gdi/integrations-list.rst

 .. raw:: html

    <embed>
-      <h2>Application and host integrations<a name="app-monitors" class="headerlink" href="#app-monitors" title="Permalink to this headline">¶</a></h2>
+      <h3>Smart Agent integrations<a name="app-monitors" class="headerlink" href="#app-monitors" title="Permalink to this headline">¶</a></h3>
    </embed>

-.. note:: The SignalFx Smart Agent has reached End of Support.
-While the agent can capture and export telemetry to Splunk Observability Cloud, Splunk no longer provides any support, feature updates, security, or bug fixes.
-Such requests are not bound by any SLAs.

-Smart Agent integrations and application receivers are available and supported through the Splunk Distribution of the OpenTelemetry Collector.
+Smart Agent integrations and monitors are available and supported through the Splunk Distribution of the OpenTelemetry Collector.
 For more information, see :ref:`migration-monitors`.

 Browse available monitors by category: